akvorado/akvorado/console/data/docs/02-configuration.md

       cleanup.policy: delete
 ```

-Another useful setting is `retention.bytes` to limit the size of the
+Another useful setting is `retention.bytes` to limit the size of a
-topic in bytes too.
+partition in bytes too (divide it by the number of partitions to have
+a limit for the topic).

 Currently, the orchestrator service won't update the replication
 factor.
 The configuration entries are kept in sync with the content of